bernedom/bernedom.github.io/_posts/2020-08-27-cmake-find-library.md

 ---
 layout: post
-title: Cmake line by line - finding a non-cmake library
+title: Cmake line by line - using a non-cmake library
 thumbnail: images/cmake-logo.png
 description: how to use the find.cmake mechanism to include library into your cmake project, even if it is not built with cmake itself.
 By combining find_package with a custom .cmake file we can migrate any library to be usable with a cmake project.
 ---